 For more than 15 years, Bavaria Fiction GmbH has been producing the entire range of fictional formats from daily and weekly series and serials to TV movies and elaborate event productions.

 Bavaria Fiction GmbH was founded in 2007 as Bavaria Fernsehproduktion GmbH.
-The company was formed following the transformation of Bavaria Film GmbH into a holding company and the separation of its production division into an independent subsidiary.
-That same year ZDF Enterprises GmbH became a stakeholder in Bavaria Fernsehproduktion, acquiring 49% of the available shares.
+The reason for this was the transformation of Bavaria Film into a holding company, in the course of which its previous production arm was spun off into an independent subsidiary.
+In the same year, ZDF Studios joined as a further shareholder acquiring half of the shares in Bavaria Fernsehproduktion.

 With the production of SOKO Stuttgart, a permanent operating facility was opened in Stuttgart in 2009.
 In 2014, the Bavaria Film subsidiary Colonia Media GmbH was taken over, which has since continued as the Cologne branch.
 Finally, the fourth location has been Berlin since 2016.
 In October 2017, the company was renamed Bavaria Fiction GmbH.
 Since 2022 the newly established Documentaries division specializes in non-fiction productions for the national and international market.
 The company is led by the Managing Directors Marcus Ammon and Jan S. Kaiser.

 Our mission statement

 Bavaria Fiction is one of the leading production houses in Europe and sets standards with the content it produces.

 We are guided by common values: humanity, liberal democracy, diversity, fairness, sustainability and work-life balance.